 Do You Suspect Elder Abuse or Understaffing at a Care Facility?
 Call a Nursing Home Attorney Today

 If someone you love is a resident at an understaffed nursing home, you should act quickly.
 Find out more about your loved one’s living conditions by visiting the nursing home.
 You may also consider other nursing homes and alternative living arrangements that may provide better care.
-If you see evidence of neglect, contact a nursing home lawyer from our Virginia, Maryland and Washington, D.C. law firm as soon as possible.
-Fill out an online case review form or call one of our offices to schedule a free consultation today.
+If you see evidence of neglect, contact a nursing home lawyer from our Washington, D.C. law firm as soon as possible.
+Fill out an online case review form or contact one of our offices to schedule a free consultation today.